rackerlabs/support-how-to/content/rackspace-email/rackspace-email-to-microsoft-exchange-migration.md

 ### Rackspace Email to Microsoft Exchange migration

 Microsoft Exchange includes many robust product features that Rackspace Email does not.
 However, we understand that not every customer needs these features.
-To determine if migrating your users to Microsoft Exchange is necessary for your business, lets compare the two.
-We also now offer Rackspace Email PLUS which does not require users to migrate.
+To determine if migrating your users to Microsoft Exchange is necessary for your business, lets compare the available solutions.
+We now offer Rackspace Email PLUS which does not require users to migrate.

 **Rackspace Email:**
 - Syncs mail folders with local mail clients such as Outlook